-Life skills can be defined as the basic skills necessary for full participation in everyday life.
+Life skills and addiction recovery can be defined as the basic skills necessary for full participation in everyday life.
 These tools help with accomplishing goals and living up to our full potential.
 Learning life skills is a huge accomplishment that will greatly assist a recovering addict in life after treatment.